-Being involved in an auto accident can be a confusing and scary time for an individual and his or her family.
+Auto accidents can be a confusing and frustrating time for you and your family.
 However, you can help the situation run more smoothly by following a few easy steps.

 - Names, contact information and insurance information of any drivers and passengers involved in the accident, as well as witnesses who saw it happen